|Date of Birth||September 13, 1896|

 Charles was the oldest son of David Paul and Mary Kent of Midland, Simcoe County, Ontario.
 David and Mary were both born in Ontario and they were married in Midland in 1896.
 Charles was born later the same year and he had two younger brothers, Harry John (1898) and William George (1901), and a sister Annie Elizabeth (1904).
 By the time the war started he was living in Saskatchewan and working as a farmer.
 He enlisted on 16 January 1915, at age 18, signing up in Moosomin with the 10th Regiment Canadian Mounted Rifles.
 He named his grandfather George Kent of Waverley, Simcoe County, Ontario as next of kin but there was also a request to notify his mother, Mrs. B.J.
 (Mary) Nicholls of Toronto.
 Her address was later changed to Buffalo, New York.

 The 10th CMR had been organized in Regina in December 1914 when recruits were being raised for a second overseas contingent.
 After training in Canada for five months Charles embarked from Montreal on the SS Northland on 29 June 1915, as part of the 1st Reinforcing Draft.
-He was transferred initially to the Canadian Cavalry Depot then later attached to the Fort Garry Horse Reserve Regiment.
+He was transferred initially to the Canadian Cavalry Depot then later assigned to the Fort Garry Horse Reserve Regiment.
 Between November 1915 and October 1916 Charles was ill (vdg/vds) and he spent about seven months in several different hospitals.
 It was November 1916 before he was sent to France and he joined the Fort Garry Horse in the field later that month.
 They were training near Friaucourt at the time, not far from the coast.
 Charles was ill again in December (vdg) and after another three months in a hospital at Le Havre he rejoined the Fort Garry Horse in March 1917.
 They left Friaucourt on 19 March and moved to the area west of Amiens, where they would spend the next year.
 Shortly after arriving there the troops were involved in heavy fighting to capture the village of Ytres (24-25 March) and at the end of the month they went into billets behind the line.

 Over the next year the Fort Garry Horse squadrons had regular rotations in the front line as dismounted infantry units.
 They also carried out raids on the German trenches, patrolled the front line, erected horse shelters, formed wiring parties, constructed gun emplacements, worked on trenches and built a first aid station.
 In November 1917 Charles had two weeks leave in England and while he was away his unit took part in the Battle of Cambrai (20-21 November).
 On 21 March 1918 the Germans launched their big spring offensive, aimed at breaking through the Allied lines.
 Part of the assault was on the Allied forces west of Amiens and the Canadian Cavalry Brigade saw action as both mounted and dismounted troops.
 At the end of March the Fort Garry Horse took part in three days of heavy fighting at Moreuil Wood and Rifle Wood (30 March-1 April).
 Rifle Wood was captured and cleared of Germans on the morning of 1 April.